 When asked to resolve, Codex took ours or theirs for every conflict without reading.
 It picked the side that produced the smaller diff or fewer compile errors, not the correct one.

-How to spot it: PR drops a feature that landed on main recently, or drops the work the branch was supposed to add.
+How to spot it: The PR drops a feature that landed on main recently, or drops the work the branch was supposed to add.
 Compare with git log.

 5. Merge instead of rebase, then conflicting merges of merges